adalessa/laravel-nvim-docs/source/docs/getting-started.md

 # Getting Started {#getting-started}

-The goal of the plugin is to offer solution out of the box, just install set your keymaps and start using it.
+The goal of the plugin is to offer a solution out of the box, just install the plugin, set your keymaps and start using it.

 ## Install {#getting-started-install}